tulu17/dragon_slayer_rpg/README.md

 4. Upgrade your weapons and manage your inventory.
 5. Enjoy a captivating RPG experience with a mix of adventure, strategy, and chance!

-Are you ready to repel the dragon and become a legendary hero in Dragon Repeller RPG?
+Are you ready to repel the dragon and become a legendary hero in Dragon Slayer RPG?
 The town awaits your courage and skills!

 <h1>Dragon Slayer RPG - Setup Instructions</h1>